Heart and Blood Conditions

 Your baby may also have trouble feeding and failure to thrive

 Some babies with tetralogy of Fallot have episodes called Tet spells, when they suddenly turn bluish and may faint.
 These spells are serious.
 Your doctor will talk with you about what do to if this happens to your child.

-A Tet spell may be triggered by activities that change the pressure in the heart and increase flow of oxygen-poor blood to the body.
-This may include crying, moving the bowels or kicking the legs after waking up.
+A Tet spell may be caused by activities that change the pressure in the heart and increase flow of oxygen-poor blood to the body.
+These may include crying, pooping or kicking the legs after waking up.
 Tet spells occur most often in babies between 2 and 4 months of age.

 Tetralogy of Fallot Diagnosis

 To diagnose this condition, your doctor will examine your child and use a stethoscope to listen to their heart.
 In children with tetralogy of Fallot, doctors almost always hear a

 - the sound of blood moving in the heart in a way that's not normal.

 The doctor will ask for details about your child's symptoms, their health history and your family health history.

 Your child will also need tests that provide information about how their heart looks and works.
 These may include blood tests, a chest X-rays or MRI (magnetic resonance imaging) of the heart, echocardiography, electrocardiogram and sometimes

 Contact the Heart Center at 206-987-2015 for a cardiac referral, a second opinion or more information.